Conor-Carmichael/ArtistClassification/README.md

 # ArtistClassification
-Using text features to classify the verses, and choruses of songs to artists
+Using text features to classify the verses, and choruses of songs to the respective artist.